nEOn-41/Newspaper-Reader/Project Instructions.md

 5. **Validation Layer (Second LLM)**:
    - **(Yet to be implemented)**: A second LLM layer will validate the responses from the first LLM (Gemini) and assess whether the keywords are correctly matched to the articles.
-   - This layer will use the **client_details** and the context of the keywords to ensure accuracy.
-It will verify whether the keywords are relevant to the article and return a validation response in JSON format, indicating whether the match is valid or not.
+   - This layer will verify whether the keywords are relevant to the article and return a validation response in JSON format, indicating whether the match is valid or not.

 6. **Invalid JSON Handling**:
    - A mechanism has been introduced to handle situations where the Gemini API returns invalid JSON responses.